Yoga Holiday in India - why its so special?

 Yoga philosophy in the everyday

 Its amazing to see a tree daubed in sacred powders - there doesn't have to be a temple, an organisation, a priest...just nature, even cars and fridges get a blessing when they're new.
-Call it religion, superstition, call it what you like but its refreshing to see the power of a simple blessing as a normal part of daily life.
+Call it religion, superstition, call it what you like but its refreshing to see the power of a simple blessing as a normal part of daily life that is a ritual, a blessing, a pause in the extraordinary within the ordinary.
 Everything in nature can be marked sacred - a sacred tree, a sacred animal, a tiny temple on the road.
 Taking time to be thankful, to appreciate what you have, to travel long distances to pray at a certain temple to thousands of different deities, to whisper your dreams to the god's vehicle, its all part of Indian life.

-You will probably want to take lots of pictures of women in vibrant saris, newly wed couples on the beach, families posing together but its often a surprise to find that they want to photograph you too...well why wouldn't they, you're even more fascinating to them, probably because they have never travelled the world and seen anything like you before either!
+You will probably want to take lots of pictures of women in vibrant saris, newly wed couples on the beach, families posing together but its often a surprise to find that they want to photograph you too...well why wouldn't they, you're even more fascinating to them, probably because many local people do not get the opportunity to travel abroad, and see anyone like you!

-I'm not saying everyone is loved up and wonderful in India; of course, as anywhere in the world, where there are tourists, there are dollars, and where there is money, there are rip-off merchants waiting.
-Personally, I have never felt safer anywhere in the world in spite of recent bad press, and we organise trips and go to places that are not always on the tourist trail or in the guidebook.
+I'm not saying everyone is loved up and wonderful in India; of course, as anywhere in the world, where there are tourists, there are dollars.
+Personally, I have never felt safer anywhere in the world, and we organise trips and go to places that are not always on the tourist trail or in the guidebook where we are with you.

 Keralan cooking, like the landscape, is all about coconuts.
-Coconut oil is the new olive oil and the health benefits are proven to be far-reaching for heart, brain, kidneys and liver.
+Coconut oil is the new olive oil and the health benefits of all the parts of the coconut plant are proven in Ayurvedic medicine to be far-reaching for heart, brain, kidneys and liver.
 So having your food cooked in fresh, natural coconut oil is a treat.
 But there's also the subtle flavours of coconut milk, and ground coconut with spices to thicken sauces.
-The food is fresh, divine and subtle..and most importantly its included in the price of the holiday, and there's loads of choice.
+The food is fresh, divine and subtle..and most importantly there are two large buffets per day included in the price of the holiday, and there's loads of choice.
 Let the restaurant captain know if you have any dietary requirements, and he goes all out to make your stay special.
-Latst year, even the hotel manager helped serve us up a feast on our last night...he just loves to make yogaunited customers happy - thanks Chef!
+Latst year, even the hotel manager helped serve us up a feast on our last night...he just loves to make yogaunited guests happy - thanks Chef!

 Coming with us?

-If you'd like to come to India in Feb 2014, here's lots more information on our website Yoga holidays in India page.
-We've been taking groups to India for over 5 years, so give me a call on 020 8449 3556 if you've got any questions or if you're a teacher and would us to organise your yoga holiday.
-My name is Judy and I can't wait to show you my second home.
-Namaste
+If you'd like to come to India next winter, here's lots more information on our website Yoga holidays in India page.
+We've been taking groups to India since 2008, so give us a call on 020 8361 1882 if you've got any questions or if you're a teacher and would us to organise your yoga holiday.
+My name is Judy and Saz is my husband and partner in running these retreats - we can't wait to tell you all about it, it's natural to have questions and concerns especially about flights and travel, visas and vaccinations.